BoltzExchange/boltz-client/docs/grpc.md

 #### GetSwapMnemonic

-Returns mnemonic used for the private keys of swaps, which can be used to restore swap information in the case of data loss.
+Returns mnemonic used for the key derivation of swaps, which can be used to restore swap information in the case of data loss.

 | Request | Response |
 | ------- | -------- |